As an Amazon Associate I earn from qualifying purchases.

 • In a medium bowl, whisk together the sugar, lemon juice, and lemon zest until well-combined.

-• Pour in the almond milk and stir to combine.
+• Pour in the plant-based milk and stir to combine.

 Notes